krogsbell/IPTV/README.md

 There is a menu command to make a clone of the Addon with a complete new name, so it is easy to try different configurations and even your own modifications of the code.

-You can also update the design oo a previous Krogsbell IPTV if you have used the Switch Addon
+You can also update the design of a previous Krogsbell IPTV if you have used the Switch Addon

 How to use Krogsbell Addons on Kodi